Voice Masculinization

 Can the surgery be revised if I wish for more pitch reduction?
 Is there a cost?

 A: It is unusual for voice masculinization surgery to require revision at our practice.
-Unfortunately, the pitch is usually lowered to the greatest amount allowed by one's anatomy and meaningful additional pitch reduction is not physically possible (unless the previous surgery was done elsewhere).
+Unfortunately, the pitch is usually lowered to the greatest amount allowed by one's anatomy and additional meaningful pitch reduction is not physically possible.
 Rarely, this is not the case and revision surgery could be considered.
-As with procedures paid for by private or government insurance, revision surgery will incur charges dictated by the hospital.
+Determining the best path forward requires an in-personal evaluation and discussion, which is included as part of the previous package’s post-operative care.
+The revision surgery itself is NOT included.

 What if I would like to come in just for a consultation?